AngelaLiu1314/Movie_Creation_Tool/README.md

 <details>
 <summary>Expand for API Information</summary>
 ––––––––––––––––––––––––––––
-Here's a README file tailored to your FastAPI project:

----

-# Movies API

 This is a FastAPI-based RESTful API for managing a collection of movies stored in a MongoDB database.
 The API allows users to retrieve, add, update, and delete movie details, such as title, rating, runtime, release date, genre, director, writers, actors, and more , based on the IMDb ID.
 The API serves as part of a movie management system, which interacts with the MongoDB `movieDetails` collection.

 ## Features